Music technology: Classicism

-From about 1790 onward, the Mozart-era piano underwent tremendous changes that led to the modern form of the instrument.
-This revolution was in response to a preference by composers and pianists for a more powerful, sustained piano sound, and made possible by the ongoing Industrial Revolution with resources such as high-quality steel piano wire for strings, and precision casting for the production of iron frames.
+During the Classical Era (1750-1820), the piano underwent tremendous changes that led to the modern form of the instrument.
+This revolution was in response to a preference by composers and pianists for a more powerful, sustained piano sound, and was made possible by the ongoing Industrial Revolution with resources such as high-quality steel piano wire for strings, and precision casting for the production of iron frames.
 Over time, the tonal range of the piano was also increased from the five octaves of Mozart's day to the 7-plus range found on modern pianos.

-Early technological progress owed much to the firm of Broadwood.
-John Broadwood joined with another Scot, Robert Stodart, and a Dutchman, Americus Backers, to design a piano in the harpsichord case—the origin of the "grand".
-They achieved this in about 1777.
+This technological advancement of the piano was pioneered by John Broadwood and Robert Stodart, who made improvements to Bartolomeo Cristofori's previous piano escapement action.
+Cristofori's action was popularized by his pupils, Johannes Zumpe and Americus Backers, as the "English" action, but it was considered rudimentary despite its efficiency.
+So, with the improved materials of the industrial revolution, this action was refined by Robert Stodart in 1777, and then by John Broadwood in 1780, allowing the piano to produce better dynamics and sound.
 They quickly gained a reputation for the splendour and powerful tone of their instruments, with Broadwood constructing ones that were progressively larger, louder, and more robustly constructed.

 They sent pianos to both Joseph Haydn and Ludwig van Beethoven, and were the first firm to build pianos with a range of more than five octaves: five octaves and a fifth (interval) during the 1790s, six octaves by 1810 (Beethoven used the extra notes in his later works), and seven octaves by 1820.
 The Viennese makers similarly followed these trends; however the two schools used different piano actions: Broadwoods were more robust, Viennese instruments were more sensitive.